 Advertisers need to have reasonable programs in place to train and monitor members of their network.
 The scope of the program depends on the risk that deceptive practices by network participants could cause consumer harm.
 For example, a network devoted to the sale of health products may require more supervision than a network promoting, say, a new fashion line.
 Here are some elements every program should include:

 - Given an advertiser’s responsibility for substantiating objective product claims, explain to members of your network what they can (and can’t) say about the products – for example, a list of the health claims they can make for your products, along with instructions not to go beyond those claims;

 It’s unrealistic to expect you to be aware of every single statement made by a member of your network.
 But it’s up to you to make a reasonable effort to know what participants in your network are saying.
-That said, it’s unlikely that the activity of a rogue blogger would be the basis of a law enforcement action if your company has a reasonable training, monitoring, and compliance program in place.
+That said, it’s unlikely that the activity of one rogue influencer would be the basis of a law enforcement action if your company has a reasonable training, monitoring, and compliance program in place.

 Your company is ultimately responsible for what others do on your behalf.
-You should make sure your public relations firm has an appropriate program in place to train and monitor members of its social media network.
+You should make sure your public relations firm has an appropriate program in place to train and monitor members of your social media network.
 Ask for regular reports confirming that the program is operating properly and monitor the network periodically.
-Delegating part of your promotional program to an outside entity doesn’t relieve you of responsibility under the FTC Act.
+Delegating part of your promotional program to an outside company doesn’t relieve you of responsibility under the FTC Act.

 I have a small network marketing business.
 Advertisers pay me to distribute their products to members of my network who then try the product for free.
 How do the principles in the Guides affect me?